 Certain steps for prevention of Peripheral Vascular Disease;

-- Stop smoking immediately as smoking narrows the arteries, decreasing the blood circulation.
+• Stop smoking immediately as smoking narrows the arteries, decreasing blood circulation.

 Diagnosis of Peripheral Vascular Disease;

-Ankle brachial index is used to diagnose Peripheral Vascular Disease.
-This index involves comparison of blood pressure in the arms to blood pressure of ankle.
-Peripheral Vascular Disease is confirmed if blood pressure in ankle is lower than that in the arm.
+The ankle-brachial index is used to diagnose Peripheral Vascular Disease.
+This index involves a comparison of blood pressure in the arms to blood pressure of the ankle.
+Peripheral Vascular Disease has confirmed if blood pressure in the ankle is lower than that in the arm.
 Other diagnostic measures include magnetic resonance angiography or a Doppler ultrasound.